skramm/cpphtmltags/README.md

 ## References

-All the html5 standard material has been fetched from these sources:
+All the HTML 5 standard material has been fetched from these sources:
 - attributes:
   - https://www.w3.org/wiki/Html/Attributes/_Global
   - https://www.w3schools.com/tags/ref_attributes.asp